Yinkusadel/20-fcc-personal-portfolio-webpage/README.md

-# Project Name
+# Personal Portfolio Webpage

-> One paragraph statement about the project.
+> A portfolio webpage built using html and css

 ![screenshot](./app_screenshot.png)